Instant Pot Pork Butt (Pulled Pork)

 This post may contain affiliate links.

-Make absolutely perfect, fall-apart tender, Instant Pot pork butt loaded with your favorite bbq sauce!
-BBQ pulled pork has never been faster or more delicious when you use this easy cooking method.
+Make absolutely perfect, fall-apart tender pork butt in your pressure cooker loaded with tangy bbq sauce!
+BBQ pulled pork has never been faster or more delicious when you use the Instant Pot.

 Large bowl filled with pulled pork shoulder coated with bbq sauce.